Department and Program Review Guidelines

 Internal Committee reports are brief (usually 4 to 7 pages) but are essential to the process.
 They provide the External Committee with a college-wide perspective, clarify issues, make observations, and raise questions that may not have been adequately addressed in the self-study.
 In this way they allow the External Committee to be sufficiently well informed before beginning its site visit so that it can begin exploring issues as soon as its visit to Bates begins.

-The Internal Committee may determine that it is useful to meet with the Committee of Five prior to or after submitting the internal review report.
+The Internal Committee may determine that it is useful to meet with the Academic Affairs Council prior to or after submitting the internal review report.

 Step 6: External Review Committee Reviews Department or Program

 The External Committee usually visits the campus for two to three days.
 The most convenient schedule for External Committee members is to arrive on a Sunday afternoon and depart on a Tuesday afternoon or evening.
-The chair of the department or program under review, assisted by the academic administrative assistant, is responsible for developing the schedule and reserving meeting rooms for the External Committee, following these guidelines:
+The chair of the department or program under review, assisted by the academic administrative assistant and in consultation with the dean of the faculty’s office, develops a draft schedule and reserves meeting rooms for the External Committee.
+The draft schedule is reviewed by the deans and the appropriate division chair, who may call for changes to the schedule in order to maximize the effectiveness of the External Committee’s time on campus.

 - The External Committee usually meets with the department or program members over dinner on the evening before the first full day.
-Primarily a social gathering, this dinner should orient the External Committee and review the agenda for the following days.
+Primarily a social gathering, this dinner should orient the External Committee and review the agenda for the following days, and provides a general group discussion on the curriculum.

-- The External Committee needs considerable time to meet individually with members of the department or program and with faculty and staff in other departments, as appropriate.
+- The External Committee needs considerable time (one hour per faculty member is possible) to meet individually with members of the department or program and with faculty and staff in other departments, as appropriate.
 The External Committee meets with students, usually in a group at dinner at the end of the first full day.
 Time should also be made available for the committee to meet by itself to discuss the review as it progresses.

-- The last half day of the visit is set aside for the committee to discuss and draft its report.
+- Several hours on the last half day of the visit are set aside for the committee to discuss and draft its report.

 - Before departing, the External Committee meets with the faculty in the department or program under review to discuss its findings and outline the general conclusions it will present in its written report.